PackFitter

 Passport, travel insurance, copies of reservations

-Keep digital copies on your phone — some European hotels require passport at check-in
+Keep digital copies on your phone.

 How Much Space Does a Europe Trip Require?